-Last month, we announced the BBM Enterprise SDK.
+Last month, we announced the BlackBerry Spark Communications Platform.
 Built upon the secure foundation and renowned communications infrastructure of BBM Enterprise, it represents our first foray into the fast-growing Communication-Platform-as-a-Service (CPaaS) market.
-And starting today, the BBM Enterprise SDK is available to any developer that wants to securely build enterprise-grade messaging, voice, and video functionality into their applications.
+And starting today, Spark is available to any developer that wants to securely build enterprise-grade messaging, voice, and video functionality into their applications.

-Productivity and efficiency aside, BBM Enterprise SDK allows developers to integrate the most secure solutions of its kind on the market.
+Productivity and efficiency aside, Spark allows developers to integrate the most secure solutions of its kind on the market.
 There are several reasons for this:

 - Each message is encrypted through a PGP-like encryption model in which the sender and recipient each have unique public/private encryption and signing keys chosen by the developer or ISV.

 - TLS encryption between any iOS or Android smartphone and BBM’s NOC infrastructure helps protect messages from eavesdropping or manipulation.
 This encryption can help developers’ apps work with regulations such as HIPAA in the US or the Directive on Data Protection in the EU.

 - On-device messages within the ISV app are encrypted through a Triple DES 168-bit scrambling key